 and waiting, for a new world to dawn.

 The Age of Spiritual Machines: When Computers Exceed Human Intelligence

-There is no book that can be profound in the way that Frankl’s book is.
-But a book can change you in a different way.
+No book that can be profound in the way that Frankl’s book is, but a book can change you for other reasons.
 Before I read Kurzweil, I thought about prospects for improving humanity in terms of genetic engineering.
-But Kurzweil made me see another way to transform the species—through artificial intelligence and robotics—and with it a new vision of the future appeared.
-Yes, some of Kurzweil’s prediction may not come true, the future is hard to predict.
-But the broad outlines of his vision are already coming true.
+But Kurzweil made me see another way to transform the species—through artificial intelligence and robotics—and with it a new vision of the future appeared to me.
+Yes, some of Kurzweil’s specific prediction may not come true, but the broad outlines of his vision are already coming true.